patrickrobrecht/kirchen-im-web/README.md

 Our Project is oecumenic, i. e. regardless whether Protestants, Catholic or free church - all can participate.
 You can simply add your church using our [form](https://kirchen-im-web.de/en/add/).

-The latest development version is online at [test.kirchen-im-web.de](https://test.kirchen-im-web.de/en/).

 ## Features
 * [map](https://kirchen-im-web.de/en/map/)
     with all churches which can be filtered according to denomination and network